-I’ve worked with databases as small as 80,000 records and been incredibly productive because it’s not just the people you find in your database, it’s the people that those people can lead you to.
+I’ve worked with databases as small as 80,000 records.
+And they have been incredibly productive.
+Because it’s not just the people you find in your database, it’s the people that those people can lead you to.

 Whether you have 80,000 or 800,000 or eight million or 80 million profiles.
 It’s how well you can work that database.